TideIllustrated - Alabama mock draft roundup heading into the offseason

 Bryce Young, quarterback

 Just because Chicago already has a quarterback doesn’t mean Young can’t go first overall.
-The Bears need a lot of help and could use the likes of Anderson as well as Georgia defensive tackle Jalen Carter.
+The Bears need a lot of help and could easily be enticed to swap the top selection for more picks.

-Indianapolis appears to be an ideal trade partner as the Colts need a starting quarterback while the Bears could still likely land either Anderson or Carter at No. 4 overall.
+Indianapolis appears to be an ideal trade partner as the Colts need a starting quarterback while the Bears could still likely land either Anderson or Georgia defensive lineman Jalen Carter at No. 4 overall.
 If such a trade occurs, Young would compete with Ohio State’s C.J.
 Stroud and Kentucky’s Will Levis to be the first player off the board.

 Athlon Sports: No. 4 overall (Round 1), Indianapolis Colts